w3f/polkadot-wiki/docs/learn-faq.md

 The Rust implementation of the specification was built and primarily maintained by a team of contributors at Parity Technologies.
 The Go and JavaScript versions are maintained by Protocol Labs as well as community contributors.
-It is an open source project that is actively developed and expanded on various code repositories hosted on [GitHub][libp2p github].
+A [Nim][nim libp2p] version of the library also exists.
+Libp2p as a whole is an open source project that is actively developed and expanded on various code repositories hosted on [GitHub][libp2p github].